Supported by Energy Service

 Establishment of the Volunteer Registry of Thermal Insulation Installers

-The Cyprus Employers and Industrialists Federation (OEB), with the support of the Energy service of the Ministry of Energy, Commerce, Industry and Tourism, have developed a new private initiative, the creation of a Voluntary Registry of Thermal Insulation Installers in which legal entities that employ or have contracts with thermal insulation installers with proven experience.
+The Cyprus Employers and Industrialists Federation (OEB), with the support of the Energy service of the Ministry of Energy, Commerce & Industry, have developed a new private initiative, the creation of a Voluntary Registry of Thermal Insulation Installers.

+In this Voluntary Registry, legal entities that employ or have contracts with thermal insulation installers can apply by proven their experience.
 The Registry is available to the general public.
 The aim of the Volunteer Registry is to ensure minimum criteria for assessing the quality of the services provided.

 For more information on the Voluntary Registry of Thermal Insulation Installers, please contact Ms. Anthi Charalambous, Head of the Energy & Environment Service of OEB, tel.
 22665102, ext.
 204, email: acharalambous [@] oeb.org.cy or Mr. Panagiotis Kastania, OEB Energy and Environment Service Officer, tel.
 22665102, ext.
 207, email: pkastanias [@] oeb.org.cy

 The Republic of Cyprus is subject to commitments and targets to improve energy efficiency and energy savings.
 In particular, the following national indicative targets should be met by 2020:

 Also, according to the requirements of Article 7 of the Energy Efficiency Directive 2012/27/EU, 241.588 Mtoe for the period 2014-2020 should be saved.
 This objective is cumulative and mandatory.
 In addition, 3.316 GWh should be saved on an annual basis, with the implementation of energy saving measures in the public sector (Article 5 of the Directive 2012/27/EU).